PedroJMA/Dyn-Econ/README.md

 # Dyn-Econ
 Dynamic Economics on IPython

-In this space I will posting some exercises on macroeconomic models and numerical methods using IPython.
+In this space I will be posting some exercises on macroeconomic models and numerical methods using IPython.